Skip to content

 end

-# Customer portal - limited access
+# Customer portal - limited, relevant resources

 CustomerPortal::Engine.routes.draw do